davidseid/writers-block/README.md

-# Creator's Block
+# Writer's Block

   > A simple web application to help you write more creatively.
-Creator's Block uses a predictive text emulation engine to generate suggested words and phrases based on user-selected text input (e.g. song lyrics, plays, books).
+Writer's Block uses a predictive text emulation engine to generate suggested words and phrases based on user-selected text input (e.g. song lyrics, plays, books).

 #### Startup